ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 They had much better sex that night.
 "Just let me kiss you," said Emily.

 On Sunday afternoon, Drew listened as Emily called her friend, an ex-lover and a musician.
-She talked to him about people in LA, New York, the sex they'd had.
+Emily talked to him about people in LA, New York, the sex they'd had.

 "Yeah...that was okay...last night was good...yeah...I came, I needed that," she laughed.
-Drew smiled at Emily, amused, but also anxious.
+Drew smiled anxiously at Emily.

 On Monday morning, Drew went to midtown for the last day of his internship.

 "I feel like a hotel wife," Emily texted.

-Drew's boss took him to breakfast at the Four Seasons.
-He unexpectedly told Drew that he was quitting and going to a startup in DC, where there were better resources for his autistic daughter.
+Drew's boss took him to breakfast at the Four Seasons, and unexpectedly told Drew that he was quitting and going to a startup in DC, where there were better resources for his autistic daughter.
 "It's an opportunity to create some wealth for my family," he said.